Sanoras1/DnD-TCP-Trader/README.md

 4. requires Windows operating system
 5. not required, but utilizes docker
 6. if using docker also make note to used a linux based os, on windows you can use services such as wls.dll

+Image resources used by the automation scripts are stored in the `assets` directory at the repository root.
+If you modify or replace any of the PNG files make sure to keep the same filenames as referenced in the code.